CTSRD-CHERI/SIMTight/README.md

 ## Enabling scalarisation

-Scalarisation is a technique that can spot _uniform_ / _affine_ vectors and process them more efficiently as scalars, reducing on-chip storage, power consumption, and workload.
+Scalarisation is a technique that can spot _uniform_ / _affine_ vectors and process them more efficiently as scalars, reducing on-chip storage and increasing performance density.
 An _affine_ vector is one in which there is a constant stride between each element; a _uniform_ vector is an affine vector where the stride is zero, i.e. all elements are equal.

 SIMTight implements _dynamic scalarisation_ (i.e. in hardware, at
 runtime), and it can be enabled independently for the integer register